 Updates for 2017 brought a change in nomenclature, with the base 228i becoming the 230i and powered by a 248-hp, 2.0-liter four-cylinder engine.

-Changes for 2020 included the Gran Coupe 4-door versions, 228i xDrive and M235i xDrive, which were based on a different, less performance-oriented platform.
+The 2020 introduced Gran Coupe 4-door versions, 228i xDrive and M235i xDrive, were based on a different, less performance-oriented platform.